 Public Access Computers

-The Genealogy Center of the Tulsa City-County Library is one of the largest genealogy collections in Oklahoma.
-Along with a large collection of resources on Tulsa county and Oklahoma, the Center offers a comprehensive collection on many other states.
-Primarily those states that follow the migration pattern of families who came to Oklahoma and the mid-west.
-Books, microfilm, microfiche, maps, magazines and journals, and access to online subscription databases offers family historians access to both traditional resources as well as online digitized records.
-The Center is an Affiliate Library with the Family History Library in Salt Lake City, Utah allowing researchers access to online digitized records.
+The Genealogy Resource Center of the Tulsa City-County Library is one of the largest genealogy collections in Oklahoma.
+Along with a large collection of resources on Tulsa county and The State of Oklahoma, the center offers a comprehensive collection on many other states.
+Primarily those states that follow the migration paths of families who came to Oklahoma and the mid-west.
+Some of the resources that are available at the Genealogy Resource Center include: Books, microfilm, microfiche, maps, magazines and journals, and access to online subscription databases offers family historians access to both traditional resources as well as online digitized records.
+The Genealogy Resource Center is an Affiliate Library with the Family History Library in Salt Lake City, Utah allowing researchers access to online digitized records.

 In 1920, the Tulsa Chapter, Daughters of the American Revolution donated $100.00 to the library to create a genealogy collection.
 From this humble beginning, the collection has grown to become one of the largest in Oklahoma.
 A special room was designated for the collection when the Central Library opened in 1965.
 The collection soon outgrew it's space and was moved to the Rudisill Library in 1979.
 With the creation of the African American Research Center in 1997, the collection moved to the new Schusterman Library where it remained until 2002.
 Following a short, 10-month stint at the Alameda Shopping Center at 21st and Sheridan, the collection found a home at the Harmon Foundation Building, located at 29th and Harvard in 2003 and remained there until 2013.
 In 2013, the collection moved to the Hardesty Library.